 Our values are the guiding principles that underpin our strategy and they identify what is inherently important in all aspects of the strategy.

 These strongly held principles characterise Pacific people and communities, and are demonstrated in their customs, practices, and ways of being:

 Massey is a leader in recognising the importance of Pacific communities and we have a strong history of focusing on our Pacific students and their needs.

 Overall Pacific learners at Massey reflect the following patterns:

 - just over half of Pacific students are aged over 25

 - almost half of Pacific students study by distance

 - 40 per cent of Pacific students study part-time, to fit it in with work and family life.

 Driven by our “Massey University Strategy 2018–2022”, we developed a Pacific Learner Success Plan after working with students to find out what they needed in order to succeed.
 Developing an ecosystem that fosters support and success along every step of the educational pathway has been key.

-Each Massey University campus – Auckland, Wellington and Manawatū (in Palmerston North) – now hosts a space Pacific students can use, and easy access to academic and pastoral support.
+Each Massey University campus – Auckland, Wellington and Manawatū (in Palmerston North) – now hosts a space that Pacific students can use, and well as easy access to academic and pastoral support.